 To support its exhibits and programs that promote an appreciation of photographic art and a broader understanding of its visual, emotional, and social impact.

-To help fund its new, state-of-the-art Comprehensive Breast Center, which will provide residents of Boston's northern suburbs with ready access to the most advanced care for breast disease.
+To help fund its new, state-of-the-art Comprehensive Breast Center, providing residents of Boston's northern suburbs with ready access to the most advanced care for breast disease.

-To support the research of Arlan Fuller, Jr., which explores how Roma (Gypsy) youth in Serbia, Romania, and Italy experience exclusion, and also identifies mechanisms for change.
+To support the research of Arlan Fuller, Jr., exploring the exclusion of Roma (Gypsy) youth in Serbia, Romania, and Italy, and also identifying mechanisms for change.

 To provide services for victims of domestic violence, including a 24-hour hotline, legal advocacy, counseling, emergency shelter, and a trauma recovery program.